DataDog/hiring-engineers/walkthrough.md

 Check your email for notifications about the monitor and downtime update.
 You will also start receiving alerts whenever the monitor enters a warning or critical state.

-Note: If you get disconnected from your shell or have issues running terraform, go back to step 5 to reconfigure your environment variables.
+Note: If you get disconnected from your shell or have issues running terraform, go back to step 5 to reconfigure your environment variables, and return here once you're done.
 You can use the **Previous** button at the bottom to navigate back.
-For the terraform command to work you need to have the PROJECT_ID, DD_API_KEY, DD_APP_KEY, and DATADOG_GCP_CREDENTIALS variables set.
-You also need to be inside the solutions directory.

 Great job, now you have alerts and downtimes configured.